max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 [Product Interview: (Hypothetical) Figma is losing customers at 6-7% weekly.
 Figure out the reason &](https://medium.com/design-bootcamp/product-interview-rca-solution-design-question-figma-is-losing-customers-at-6-7-weekly-a9c1eb11a236)

-- **What is AARRR?** AARRR stands for Acquisition, Activation, Retention, Referral and Revenue and is pretty much the bee’s knees when it comes to understanding your customers, their journey and optimizing your funnel as well as setting some valuable and actionable metric goals for your startup.
+- **What is AARRR?** AARRR stands for Acquisition, Activation, Retention, Referral and Revenue and is pretty much the bee's knees when it comes to understanding your customers, their journey and optimizing your funnel as well as setting some valuable and actionable metric goals for your startup.

 [AARRR Framework- Metrics That Let Your StartUp Sound Like A Pirate Ship](https://ms-mbalke.medium.com/aarrr-framework-metrics-that-let-your-startup-sound-like-a-pirate-ship-e91d4082994b)